R-Sweke/DeepQ-Decoding/INSTALLATION.md

 ---

 As mentioned in the `README.md` this repository comes with a bunch of dependencies.
+Dependencies are maintained in `conda` environments.
+Environment files are in the `environments` folder.
+Currently we support two environments:
+- `environment.yaml`: vanilla Tensorflow, no special CPU instruction support.
+- `environment-mkl.yaml`: Intel MKL support.

-Dependencies are described in detail in the `environment.yaml` and can be installed with `mamba` [1] or `conda` (not recommended &rarr; slow).
+Environment can be installed with `mamba` [1] or `conda` (not recommended &rarr; slow).

 To install the packages run
 ```